uprtdev/srt2cue/README.md

 srt2cue originally is a quick-and-dirty solution, so I also cannot guarantee that it will generate a 100% correct CUE file.
 However, I tested it with mp3splt and it works well.

 # How to build it?
-I'ts written in Go, so
+It's written in Go, so
 ```
 git clone && go build
 ```